 Product from the surge tank is pumped to the filler and added into bottles.
 The packaging and in-line blending skid are integrated together to ensure matched speeds and prevent product mix-up.

-- Blending system delivered on time and on budget by utilizing EPIC’s proven in-line blending system design and design to implementation strategy
+- Blending system delivered on time and on a budget by utilizing EPIC’s proven in-line blending system design and design to the implementation strategy

 - Capital costs decreased and system flexibility increased by using ingredient trees to replace tanks.
 OVER 20 FLAVORS can be mixed on one process line.

-- Wasted product greatly reduced through metered re-blend system
+- Wasted product greatly reduced through a metered re-blend system

 WHY EPIC MODULAR PROCESS?

 A process design firm helps you design, fabricate and integrate an appropriate process solution that improves your manufacturing process.
 EPIC believes we can help you “Do It Better” by: